jake-austin/CS194-26-Project2/index.md

 Here are some more hybrids

 ![2_2_6](./2_2_6.png "Basic Cameraman Image")

+This one I would consider my failure overall.
+No matter how I adjusted the blending for the cookie with a bite and the cookie without, they just sorta mush together and are confusing from both perspectives.

 ![2_2_7](./2_2_7.png "Basic Cameraman Image")

 Bells and Whistles:
 Here, I tried to combine color with the hybridization of our man/cat thing.
 I knew that we would need some color from both or it would look really strange with only cat fur or human skin tone, the question was just how much.
 I think I found a good balance where we did just mostly cat since the cat color is really dark and will blend in the the edges/borders in our image from afar when you see the human.

 ![2_2_8](./2_2_8.png "Basic Cameraman Image")

 **Gaussian Stack**